unordered_set erase() function in C++ STL

-The unordered_set::erase() function is a built-in function in C++ STL which is used to remove either a single element of a range of elements ranging from start(inclusive) to end(exclusive).
+The unordered_set::erase() function is a built-in function in C++ STL which is used to remove either a single element or a group of elements ranging from start(inclusive) to end(exclusive).
 This decreases the size of a container by the number of elements removed.

 Note: Buckets in unordered_set are numbered from 0 to n-1, where n is the total number of buckets.

 Return Value: This function returns an iterator pointing to the element following the last element which is erased in case of first two syntaxes.
-In case of the third syntax, it returns 1 if the element is present in the unordered_set else it returns 0 after erasing the element
+In case of the third syntax, it returns 0 if the element is not present in the unordered_set else it returns 1 after erasing the element.

 Below programs illustrate the unordered_set::erase() function: